p3u/react-redux-fun/udemy-course/ReduxApp/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(BookList);

 ```

-# The Redux flow:
-1. User interects with page
+#Review points
+0. Smart Components === Container
+1. Redux is in charge of managing app state
-2. Action creator is called
+2. State is just a JS script
+3. App state is completly disconnected from component state
+4. Application state is formed by reducers
+5. All reducers are combined on a single one, the rootReducer, using `combineReducers` from `import 'redux'`
-3. Action is sent to all reducers
+6. Actions are dispatched to all reducers via action creators.
-4. Each reducers decides if the action is relevant
-5. If so, the reducer returns a new piece of state
+7. Actions have a type and a paylod
+8. To connnect an action creator with a component, you can use ```connect(mapDispatchToProps)(ComponentName)```
+9. Reducers can respond to actions, changing the app state
-6. The new state is propagated to all the containers
+10. New state is injected into containers props with ```connect(mapStateToProps)(SmartComponentName)```
-7. Containers are re-rendered with the new props